Creating a great candidate experience is crucial if you want to increase your chances of hiring the right people for your roles.

 Will there be 1-2 candidates out of the many who will take advantage?
-Yes, but there will be all the others to whom you made the difference by humanising what can sometimes feel like a very stressful recruiting process.
+Yes, but there will be all the others to whom you made a difference by humanising what can sometimes feel like a very stressful job search.

-Modern applicant tracking systems (ATS) have all sorts of automation, but I like to customise mine a bit.
+Modern applicant tracking systems (ATS) and recruiting software have all sorts of automation and here are a few to take advantage of:

 For example, you can automate the common rejection reasons at CV review—perhaps they don't meet the talent bar or live in the wrong time zone.
-That way make sure you are rejecting the person for the right reasons and still maintain somewhat of a positive experience for everyone involved.
+You can create a few templates to fit those more common reasons.